devoftheweb/memstore-eng/README.md

   - Implementation does not include authentication, encryption, or other security measures that would be necessary for a public-facing server.
 - **In-Memory Storage**:
   - Data does not persist between server restarts.
 Speed is prioritized over persistence.
 In-memory storage allows for faster access times.
-- **Simplified Command Syntax**:
-  - Helps in parsing and handling commands efficiently.

 - ~~✅ Concurrency Control: 2PL for Multiple Clients~~
 - ~~✅ Transactional Consistency: Multi-Client~~
 - ~~✅ Sharding~~